ChintzRuparel/Spot-Difference-between-images/README.md

 # Spot-Difference-between-images

 # Aim:
-To find out differnce between two images using SSIM and fill the images with the part missing.
+To find out difference between two images using SSIM and fill the images with the part missing.

 # Analysis Of The Code: